thindil/tashy/README.md

 `scripts/clean.tcl` (on Unix) or `tclsh scripts\clean.tcl` (on Windows).
 If you have installed [Bob](https://github.com/thindil/bob) you can type:
 `bob clean`

-## Docker images
-The library (in the static version) is available also as a Docker container with the newest Ubuntu GNAT FSF version.

-* For the stable version of the library, you can use this command to download:

-`docker pull thindil/gnat-tashy`

-Full list of all available versions is [here](https://hub.docker.com/repository/registry-1.docker.io/thindil/gnat-tashy/tags?page=1)

 ## Using the library in your project